moqui/moqui-mjml/README.md

 ### Setup

-- Have all email templates setup as

-### Setup

-- Have all email templates setup as
+- Have all email templates setup as a ProductStoreEmail to EmailTemplate see: the ProductStore's Emails page